iamcot/iamcot.github.io/about.md

 I am Thang Truong, my friends call me CoT.
 And I am a PHP Developer.

-Myself, programming is just not job or tool to earn money, I am coding with passion.
+Myself, programming is not only job or tool to earn money, I am coding with passion.
 I am not very clever, I am not very careful so I sometimes make mistake :'(, but ...
 Catching new technology, fighting with new trouble is always the goal in my job that I find.